Peel Local Food Literacy in Action

 Young Urban Growers

-Young Urban Growers is an urban agriculture and social enterprise skills training network for youth (ages 15-25) in Peel.
-Throughout the year, Young Urban Growers meet to learn about and discuss local food and urban agriculture topics.
-The network works together to grow organic produce, host educational workshops for the community, contribute to our podcast series, lead citizen science initiatives and cook-up their food transformation skills.
-Hours of involvement in the network can be recorded as high school volunteer hours.
-E-mail firstname.lastname@example.org to join the Young Urban Growers network.
+Join us at the Iceland Teaching Garden for an urban agriculture and social enterprise skills training program for youth (ages 15-25) in Peel.
+Throughout the year, participants will meet to learn about and discuss local food and urban agriculture topics, work together to grow organic produce, host educational workshops for the community, contribute to our podcast series, lead citizen science initiatives and cook-up their food transformation skills.
+Hours of involvement in the program can be counted as high school volunteer hours.
+E-mail email@example.com to join.

 Growing for Our Good